• Skip to primary navigation

 You don’t even need to use a candy thermometer.
 Bonus!

-Anyone who has ever had them raves about how tasty they are.
+Anyone who has ever had these candied walnuts raves about how tasty they are.
 They make a great edible gift idea to share with friends, family and neighbors.

 Ingredients